pholser/junit-quickcheck/README.md

 #### Sample size

 By default, 100 random values will be generated for a parameter marked `@ForAll`.

-Use the `sampleSize` attribute of `@ForAll` to change the number of generated values.
+**NOTE**: Because junit-quickcheck uses the `Theories` runner, a given theory method will be executed for every combination of values for theory parameters.
+This means that for a two-parameter theory method, where each parameter is marked with `@ForAll`, the theory will be executed 10,000 times (100 * 100).
+Use the `sampleSize` attribute of `@ForAll` to change the number of generated values for a given theory parameter.

 #### Supported types